cyw233/SusantoCargo/README.md

 **4. Shipment Acknowledgement**

-After users create an shipment, they can view the shipment information and status by clicking the "View Status" button.
-The shipment status is synchronously updated as Shipper updates it.
+After users create an shipment:
+- Normal users can view the shipment information and status by clicking the "View Status" button.
+- Shipper can view and shipment status information and edit them to update.
+- Collector can view the shipment status information.

 **5. Automatic Email Notification**

-Whenever a shipment status is changed by the shipper, an automatic email notification including the latest shipment status will be sent to the corresponding customer.
+Whenever a shipment status is editted by the Shipper, an automatic email notification including the latest shipment status will be sent to the corresponding user.